NAR-India holds 1st South Zone Real Estate Business Exchange Meet in Mysore for Key Industry Opportunities | www.lokmattimes.com

 NAR-India holds 1st South Zone Real Estate Business Exchange Meet in Mysore for Key Industry Opportunities

-PNN Mysore (Karnataka) [India], December 11: The National Association of Realtors India (NAR-India), the country's largest real estate association, ...
+Mysore (India), December 12: The National Association of Realtors India (NAR-India), the country’s largest real estate association, held the ...

-Mysore (Karnataka) [India], December 11: The National Association of Realtors India (NAR-India), the country's largest real estate association, held the 1st South Zone Real Estate Business Exchange Meet hosted by Mysore Realtors Association.
+Mysore (India), December 12: The National Association of Realtors India (NAR-India), the country’s largest real estate association, held the 1st South Zone Real Estate Business Exchange Meet hosted by Mysore Realtors Association.
 The Event was organised in the beautiful city of Mysore.
 The event was pivotal gathering for all stakeholders in the real estate sector.

 With an attendance of over 150 members, the convention turned out to be a dynamic platform for discussions on industry growth, future business prospects, and collaboration opportunities.
 It represents a significant step towards fostering growth and development in the real estate sector, in line with India’s aspirations to become a $10 trillion economy.